← More Life Aboard

 ~6 PM

-Break the fast.
 Dinner together.

-Sunset around 6 PM.
 Somebody is cooking something improbable for a boat kitchen the size of a phone booth.
 The cockpit fills with people and plates and the particular democracy of a shared meal.

 🌙